Iso H

-Iso H (real name: Carl Henrik Rosenberg), born 11 January 1979, Helsinki, is a Finnish rap musician.
+Iso H (real name: Carl Henrik Rosenberg), born 11 January 1979 in Helsinki, is a Finnish rapper.
 Together with his colleague Elastinen, he formed the Finnish rap band Fintelligens.

-On 30 June 2005, Iso H was sentenced to six and half months in prison for refusing to enlist in either the Finnish defence force or equivalent civilian service.
+On 30 June 2005, Iso H was sentenced to six and a half months in prison for refusing to enlist in the Finnish defence force or equivalent civilian service.
 He started serving his sentence on 20 March 2006 in a labour prison in Helsinki.
 He was released on 4 October 2006.

-He released his first solo album "Lähelle on pitkä matka" on 4 May 2007.
+He released his first solo album, "Lähelle on pitkä matka," on 4 May 2007.